uclaml/SPIN/README.md

 ```

 #### 🚀 Faster generation with vLLM
 Alternatively, you could use the following example script to generate LLM responses with speedup.
+Larger `frac_len` can be used with vllm.
 ```
 bash scripts/generate_vllm.sh
 ```